ColeH02/CSCI_311_DNA_Seqeuncing/README.md

 ### Github Repository for Our Code:
 https://github.com/colezehe/CSCI311_DNA_Sequencing/

-### How to Compile and Run Our Code:
+### How to Run and Understand Our Code:
 1) Open your favorite IDE for running Python code
-2) Begin with running file --- to test our code out
-3)
+2) _CSCI311_DNA_Sequencing/src/main/python_ contains all the code for this project
+4) Subfolder _/src/main/python/FileHandling_ contains code for interpreting text files in FASTA format, as well as the txt files with a sample dataset and query that were given for this project.

 ### How to Interact with Our Programs

-Our programs have a simple user interface
+_src/main/python/FileHandling/FileHandlingMain.py_
+  - Contains functions for reading in DNA sequences
+  - Follows the FASTA format required

+_/src/main/python/LCSubString.py_
+  - Contains code for finding the longest common substring
+  - Inputs are two strings s1 and s2